mantidproject/mantid/Code/Mantid/docs/source/concepts/Project.rst

 What a Project Consists of
 --------------------------

-A project consists of a .mantid file and a collection of `Nexus files <Nexus file>`__ it refers to.
+A project consists of a .mantid file and a collection of :ref:`Nexus files <Nexus file>` it refers to.
 For this reason, a project is put into its own folder when saved.

 See Also